 - Securing discounts through early payments.
 According to Business Finance, many organizations miss out when it comes to discounts for paying early.
 At present, 43 percent of those surveyed in the study are capturing less than one-tenth of the available discounts.

 Organizations are gradually catching on to these advantages of using AP automation, according to Business Finance.
 Over 80 percent of those surveyed expect to use electronic payments for the majority of business-to-business payments in the near future.
 Those who choose to make the investment sooner rather than later may find themselves ahead of the competition.
+Get started with invoice management software and the ROI will compel purchase order and payment processing, too.

 We’d appreciate hearing your feedback.
 How can organizations make sure AP automation is a priority?
 Please share your thoughts below in the comments section!